A dynamical proof of Matui's absorption theorem: Connection to Matui's absorption theorem

 \begin{appendices}

 As explained in the introduction, the proof of the classification theorem of Giordano, Putnam and Skau given in \cite{Melleray2023} has a gap.
 The same issue occurs twice, so that the proofs of the absorption theorem \cite{Melleray2023}*{Theorem~5.1} as well as the proof of the classification theorem \cite{Melleray2023}*{Theorem~5.2} are incorrect.
-It is possible to recover \cite{Melleray2023}*{Theorem~5.1} (or even its improvement \cite{Melleray2023}*{Theorem~6.5}) with an elementary argument based on the results and ideas of \cite{Melleray2023} but that does not appear to be enough to fix the proof of the classification theorem.
+The absorption theorems that one can obtain from the arguments of \cite{Melleray2023} (one can for instance recover \cite{Melleray2023}*{Theorem~6.4}) do not appear to be sufficient to fix the proof of the classification theorem.

 Let us explain the issue briefly; here and below we reuse the notations and terminology of \cite{Melleray2023}.
 The idea of our proof of the classification theorem is to start from a minimal ample group $\Gamma$ and build a $\Gamma$-sparse $K$ (the set of ``singular'' points in that proof), an involution $\pi \colon K \to K$ and a minimal ample group $\Lambda$, generated as a full group by $\Gamma$ and $\pi$, so that $R_\Lambda$ is obtained from $R_\Gamma$ by gluing together the orbits of $x$ and $\pi(x)$ for every $x \in K$.
 Unfortunately, the proof given in \cite{Melleray2023} does not achieve this; the reason is that there are redundancies in the definition so that the full group $\Lambda$ generated by $\Gamma$ and $\pi$ as constructed in that proof need not be ample.
 To fix this and ensure that $\Lambda$ is ample one needs to avoid those redundancies; but then one cannot force the singular points to belong to different $\Gamma$-orbits.
 One can however guarantee that the set $K$ of singular points is $\Gamma$-malleable, and then using Matui's absorption theorem (i.e.~Theorem \ref{t:absorption}) allows the argument to go through.